What happened to Thunderclap?

 Described as a ‘crowdspeaking’ platform, Thunderclap was created to support grassroots campaigns on social media, allowing a large group of people to work together to amplify a message.

-Users would create a campaign with a message, then rally as many people as they could to sign up to it.
+Users would create a campaign with a message, and then rally as many people as they could to sign up to it.
 At a specified time, Thunderclap would automatically post the message to the supporters’ social media channels, skyrocketing its reach.
 Having lots of people post at the same time was great for getting a hashtag trending, and could drive a huge burst of traffic to a website.
 Like Kickstarter, you’d need to reach a certain threshold within a set period of time (for example, 100 people in a week) for your campaign to be sent out.

 Why are social media platforms making changes?